typhoon-data-org/typhoon-orchestrator/docs/getting-started/installation.md

 - ./src/dags - Where you develop your Typhoon YAML DAGs

 #### Development hints
-So you should develop your dags in ./src/dags using your local editor (not within the container - the files sync).
+You should develop your dags in ./src/dags using your local editor (not within the container - the files sync).

 You then access the docker container `tyhpoon-af` to use typhoon